liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/10-workflow/01-intro.markdown

 | **Note:** The exact review process is defined separately from the code that
 | enables workflow.
 An XML file provides the definition of a workflow in
-| @product@.
+| @sharepoint@.
 If you're a Liferay Digital Enterprise subscriber, you have access to
 | the Workflow Designer, which offers a convenient drag-and-drop user
 | interface for designing workflow definition files.
 You can read more about this
 | in Liferay DXP's
 | [documentation](https://help.liferay.com/hc/en-us/articles/360028821892-Workflow-Designer).
-| @product@ comes with a workflow definition called the *Single Approver*
+| @sharepoint@ comes with a workflow definition called the *Single Approver*
 | definition, but you can write your own workflow definitions according to your
 | organization's requirements.
 |
-| A few additional definitions are included in @product@'s source code, which you
+| A few additional definitions are included in @sharepoint@'s source code, which you
 | can use to see how workflow definitions are defined.
 To discover how to access
 | these files, see
 | [here](/docs/7-2/user/-/knowledge_base/u/enabling-workflow).